 Now that you've got your ingredients together, here are the tools you'll need to make this eggnog bread pudding!

-This eggnog bread pudding is pretty straightforward, but you will need a few tools to make it.
-First, you’ll need a saucepan to cook your custard AND your brown butter rum sauce.
-But if that saucepan isn’t light in color I’d recommend using a light-colored or stainless steel sauté pan to brown your butter.
+This recipe is pretty straightforward, but you will need a few tools to make it.
+First, you'll need a saucepan to cook your custard AND your brown butter rum sauce.
+But if that saucepan isn't light in color I'd recommend using a light-colored or stainless steel sauté pan to brown your butter.
+Then you'll bake everything up in an 8x8 baking pan or a 2-quart casserole dish.

 Step by Step